 The staff at the Center can provide guidance for their respective country to navigate dietary needs.
 It is, however, up to the student to be proactive to ensure their needs are met.

 3. When I live overseas, will you find housing for me?
 Where will I live overseas?

-All housing is arranged prior to arriving at the center.
-Costa Rica students live in homestays; Europe Program students stay in a combination of hotels, homestays, and shared apartments; China students live in international dorms located on Zhejiang University; students in Asia-Pacific Australia live in house shares.
+All housing is arranged prior to arriving at an overseas center.
+Costa Rica students live in homestays; Europe Program students stay in a combination of hotels, dorms, homestays, and shared apartments; China students live in international dorms located on Zhejiang University; students in Asia-Pacific Australia live in house shares.
 Note: student accommodations can change over the semester as the program travels.
-Seniors in the IRIS and Capstone semesters arrange their own housing, however, each center has local resources that may include residential hotels, hostels, religious facilities, house shares or apartments.
+Seniors in the IRIS and Capstone semesters arrange their own housing; however, each center has local resources that may include residential hotels, hostels, religious facilities, house shares or apartments.
 Students network with others and draw on previous practices.
 They are always very resourceful in finding places to live.
 Capstone students may elect to live on campus in the dorms.
 Note: during field trips housing will vary.